Configure IAM Federation

 Request Domain Ownership

-• Using the API, the organization must request domain ownership.
+1. Using the API, the organization must request domain ownership.
 This domain ownership establishes a connection between the organization and its IDP.
+For more information, see Why a domain is required for IAM Federation?.

-Note: IONOS Cloud performs the verification and approval process on receiving the domain ownership request.
-On successful domain ownership validation, IONOS Cloud proceeds with IAM Federation configuration for your organization.
-This process takes up to a week, approximately.
+Note: IONOS Cloud performs the verification and approval process after you manually trigger it using the Verify Domain Ownership API.
+Upon successful domain ownership validation, IONOS Cloud will proceed with the IAM Federation configuration for your organization.
+The duration of this process ranges from a few seconds to up to a week, depending on your domain provider.

 Onboard Identity Provider